 This fatty tissue effectively retains the polar bear's body heat, allowing them to maintain a stable body temperature of around 98.6°F (37°C) even when ambient temperatures plummet to -34°F (-37°C).
 The insulating properties of blubber are so efficient that polar bears risk overheating if they engage in excessive physical activity.

-Complementing this blubber layer, polar bears possess a two-layered fur coat that further insulates them from the cold.
+Complementing this blubber layer, polar bear's fur comprises two layers that further insulate them from the cold.
 The outer layer consists of long, hollow guard hairs that trap a layer of air for insulation.
 It also wicks away water to keep the skin dry.
 Meanwhile, the inner soft, dense underfur layer provides additional insulation and warmth.

 Interestingly, polar bear fur is not actually white but transparent, allowing them to blend seamlessly with their snowy surroundings.
 Underneath their coat, polar bears have black skin, which helps them absorb and retain heat from the sun.

 Polar bears have large paws, measuring up to 12 inches in diameter.
-These impressive appendages serve multiple purposes, allowing the bears to traverse the frozen terrain efficiently and swim through icy waters6.
+These impressive appendages serve multiple purposes, allowing the bears to traverse the frozen terrain efficiently and swim through icy waters5

 Polar bears are great swimmers!
 With powerful front limbs acting as oars, they can reach up to 6 mph speeds, which is crucial for hunting and navigating the ever-changing Arctic landscape.